Green-Headed Ant (Rhytidoponera metallica) – Ultimate Care Guide

 How Long Until She’s Ready for a Nest?

-Wait until at least 15-20 workers are present before moving them into a formicarium.
+✅ Wait until at least 15–20 workers are present before moving into a formicarium.

 🔗 Related Guide: The Perfect Test Tube Setup for Queen Ants

-🏠 Acrylic Nests – Good for visibility, easy to clean.
+🏠 Acrylic Nests – Great visibility, easy cleaning.

-🏠 Ytong Nests (Aerated Concrete) – Retains humidity well, ideal for moisture control.
+🏠 Ytong Nests (Aerated Concrete) – Retains humidity well, stable long-term.

-🏠 Naturalistic Setups (Soil or Sand) – Mimics their wild environment but needs more maintenance.
+🏠 Naturalistic Setups (Soil or Sand) – Most like their wild environment, but higher maintenance.

 🔗 Related Guide: Moving Your Queen Ant to a Formicarium

-🍯 Sugars: Honey water, sugar water, and ripe fruits.
+🍯 Sugars: Honey water, sugar water, ripe fruits

 🔗 Related Guide: The Ultimate Ant Feeding Guide